dylan-lang/testworks/documentation/users-guide/source/usage.rst

 description isn't provided, Testworks makes one from the expressions passed to the assertion macro.

-In general, testworks should be pretty good at reporting the actual values that caused the failure so it shouldn't be necessary to include them in the description.
+In general, Testworks should be pretty good at reporting the actual values that caused the failure so it shouldn't be necessary to include them in the description.